 Option 3: Purchase Additional Data Storage From Salesforce

 If removing your data is not an option, then you will need to purchase more data.
 Purchasing additional storage is really expensive.
-See the table below for the latest pricing (subject to change).
+See the table below for the latest pricing (as of 2016, subject to change).

 Another way of upgrading your Data Storage is to take advantage of the higher per user Data Storage limits available to Performance and Unlimited Edition users.
 Depending on the number of licenses required, the upgrade option can also be quite costly.